 An industry best practice is to post a notice at the primary entrance advising any potential occupant that the servicer has information the property is no longer occupied, appears vacant or has been abandoned, and will be securing the property if no response is received prior to posting expiration.
 A notice should provide clear contact information for either the servicer, the property preservation company, or both, and a projected securing date, not exceeding the fourteen (14) calendar days from FTV.

-Note: Regardless of the servicer's decision to post a notice, Fannie Mae's expectation is that initial securing and initial services will be completed within (14) fourteen calendar days from FTV.
+Note: Regardless of the servicer's decision to post a notice, initial securing and initial services must be completed within fourteen (14) calendar days from FTV.